yututi/rippuru/README.md

 ```

 ## Demo
-clone this repository and `npm i && npm run serve`.
+clone this repository and `npm i && npm run dev`.

 ## How to use
 register plugin.